lurodrigo/pformat/README.md

 pformat provides three ways of using named placeholders:

 -   keyword arguments.
--   the `with` parameter.
-Works with lists, data frames, and environments.
+-   passing a list, data frame, or environment as the first parameter.
 -   evaluation on the current environment.

 That's also the order which pformat uses when looking for corresponding names.
 The following example illustrates the three methods, where all calls produce same output.